Our Handy Guide to Caring for Ex-Battery Hens

 Introducing Rescued Hens to the Rest of Your Flock

 It is a good idea to keep the new hens in a separate area from your established flock.
-Keep the 2 areas separated with chicken wire, so that the hens can see each other, but not bully one another.
+Keep the two areas separated with chicken wire, so that the hens can see each other, but not bully one another.

 When you introduce the girls put down some food in several areas to distract the hens from each other.
 Introduce in the most neutral and spacious area you can manage.

-At first you may see some of the hens puff their feathers out and use posture to make themselves look bigger.
+At first you may see some of the hens puff their feathers out and adjust their posture to make themselves look bigger.
 This is to show their dominance.
 Once this posturing stops you can usually take the fence down and let the hens in together.
 Just keep an eye on them to make sure no bullying occurs.

 Health, Vaccinations and Worming